williamyang98/FM-Radio/README.md

 ![Screenshot](docs/window_screenshot.png)

 As much of the internal state of the demodulator is shown for academic purposes.
 This program is intended to be an educational tool.

-A proper implementation would include SIMD acceleration for DSP and reduce the amount of internal state made available for viewing.
+SIMD is employed to improve DSP performance on x86 processors.

 ## Instructions
 1. Download program from releases page.